Steve Biko: Early life: 1946–1966

-Bantu Stephen Biko was born on 18 December 1946, at his grandmother's house in Tarkastad, Eastern Cape.
+Bantu Stephen Biko was born on 18 December 1946, at his grandmother's house in Tarkastad, Cape Province (now the Eastern Cape).
 The third child of Mzingaye Mathew Biko and Alice 'Mamcete' Biko, he had an older sister, Bukelwa, an older brother, Khaya, and a younger sister, Nobandile.
 His parents had married in Whittlesea, where his father worked as a police officer.
 Mzingaye was transferred to Queenstown, Port Elizabeth, Fort Cox, and finally King William's Town, where he and Alice settled in Ginsberg township.
 This was a settlement of around 800 families, with every four families sharing a water supply and toilet.
 Both Africans and Coloured people lived in the township, where Xhosa, Afrikaans, and English were all spoken.
 After resigning from the police force, Mzingaye worked as a clerk in the King William's Town Native Affairs Office, while studying for a law degree by correspondence from the University of South Africa.
 Alice was employed first in domestic work for local white households, then as a cook at Grey Hospital in King William's Town.
 According to his sister, it was this observation of his mother's difficult working conditions that resulted in Biko's earliest politicisation.

 Biko was briefly educated at the Lovedale boarding school in Alice.

 Biko's given name "Bantu" means "people" in IsiXhosa; Biko interpreted this in terms of the saying "Umntu ngumntu ngabantu" ("a person is a person by means of other people").
 As a child he was nicknamed "Goofy" and "Xwaku-Xwaku", the latter a reference to his unkempt appearance.
 He was raised in his family's Anglican Christian faith.
 In 1950, when Biko was four, his father fell ill, was hospitalised in St. Matthew's Hospital, Keiskammahoek, and died, making the family dependent on his mother's income.